nmfs-opensci/NOAAHackDays/index.md

 ### Friday Hackhours in March 2024 12-1pm PT/3-4pm ET

-During these 1 hour hackhours, we will use a JupyterHub set-up with geospatial packages and data.
-These sessions will get you more familiar with JupyterHubs, Jupyter notebooks, and Python/R for geospatial analysis.
+During these 1 hour hackhours, we will learn to do cloud computing with a JupyterHub set-up with geospatial packages and data.
+These sessions will get you more familiar with cloud-computing, JupyterHubs, Jupyter notebooks, and Python/R for geospatial analysis.

 [Add event to your calendar](https://calendar.google.com/calendar/event?action=TEMPLATE&tmeid=M245ZDZkbDFva2tmamcxNmZ2dDY4YWx2ZGFfMjAyNDAzMDhUMjAwMDAwWiBlbGkuaG9sbWVzQG5vYWEuZ292&tmsrc=eli.holmes%40noaa.gov&scp=ALL) Use this form to sign-up for access to the JupyterHub and to be alerted for future hackdays: [SIGN-UP FORM](https://forms.gle/ckUYr4aZPeyScLRX6)